tangzhao20/dftscr/README.md

 * `r` is the radius of the h-BN flake.
 * `defect` specifies the defect, such as CBVN.
 Ensure atomic symbols are correctly capitalized.

-N is the size of the supercell, r is the radius of the h-BN flake, and (defect) is the name of the defect in h-BN, such as CBVN.
-Use correct capitalization of atomic symbols.

 ## AFM simulation preparation
 **Scripts:** [afm.py](src/afm.py), [afm.sh](src/afm.sh), [afmplot.py](src/afmplot.py)